Skip to content

 If this works, then the issue is with lychee and not the website.
 In that case, please open an issue on the lychee GitHub repository.

 If it doesn’t work, then the issue is with the website or your system.
 It might be related to the certificate or the user agent.
+The site might also use a bot detection such as Cloudflare Bot Management.
 Read on to find out more.

 Use the --insecure flag